 Finally, there is a large literature on the meaning and significance of the first-strike advantage g and the second-strike disadvantage l.
-This is the literature on "offense-defense" balance in international relations (e.g., Schelling, 1966; Jervis, 1978; Van Evera, 1998; see also Kydd, 2005, and Chassang and Padro i Miquel, 2010).
+This is the literature on "offense-defense" balance in international relations (e.g., Schelling, 1966; Jervis, 1978; Van Evera, 1999; see also Kydd, 2005; Chassang et al., 2010).
 This literature focuses on how changes in military technology, as well as other factors like geography or military or civilian tactics, make either aggressive actions or defensive and retaliatory actions more likely to succeed.